 Another important thing is the fact that at the end of March Revolut loses Polish IBAN numbers and this is a very significant change!
 Instead, they will be Lithuanian.
 And thus, if you want to make a transfer then there is a chance that you will have to pay, because it will be a transfer abroad.

 Finally, remember that Revolut can block your account if you sign up for a credit card.
 This is contrary to their rules.
 And one more point.
 Some bank cards in Poland are charged a commission!
-For sure, if you have a dollar card in mBank, when you try to fund USD Revolut will charge you some sick commission.
-I tried to do this because the course was more favourable, but after the commission was charged, the whole operation lost its meaning.
+For sure, if you have a dollar card in mBank when you try to fund USD Revolut will charge you some sick commission.
+I tried to do this because the course was more favorable, but after the commission was charged, the whole operation lost its meaning.
 I don’t know about other cards but pay attention to messages and fees when trying to exchange.
 Sometimes you can be surprised.

 PS.
 Link here are affiliate links.
 How get paid by Upwork.